Applying for Probate

 The process takes time

 Probate applications typically take 8-12 weeks to process, sometimes longer if there are complications.
+For a detailed walkthrough of the entire probate timeline, read our full UK probate process guide.
 Be patient and don't hesitate to contact the probate registry if you have concerns.

 Once you receive the Grant of Probate, you have the legal authority to deal with the estate and can begin distributing assets to beneficiaries.